SatoshiumAI/.github/faq.md

 Neither in the traditional sense.

 Satoshium is better understood as:

 > a long-term infrastructure exploration

-It may produce tools, agents, and educational resources over time, but it is not being rushed toward a single commercial release.
+It may produce tools, systems, and educational resources over time, but it is not being rushed toward a single commercial release.

 Components are released only when stable and meaningful.